aruZeta/dotfiles/xmonad/README.md

 it, you can use [my cabal file](./aru-xmonad.cabal) changing any parameter or info you need.

-In a cabal file, appart from the the projects metadata like author, version, etc, we have to specify, in this case, an executable, which will have as main file our xmonad configuration file.
+In a cabal file, appart from the projects metadata like author, version, etc, we have to specify, in this case, an executable, which will have as main file our xmonad configuration file.
 We can also add flags for its compilation, and the dependencies needed to build, which are `base`, `xmonad` and